pablo-meier/Pablog/posts/2018-01-28-pablo-seeking-a-date-in-2016.md

 charming the hell out of strangers if they initiate a conversation with me (e.g. airplane seatmates, grocery checkout lines, fellow inmates, etc.).

-### Favorite books, movies, shows, music, and food
+<h3 id="favorite-books-movies-shows-music-and-food">Favorite books, movies, shows, music, and food</h3>

 I don't take myself (or anybody, really) too seriously on the merits of their taste as an indicator of compatibility.
 That said, here are things I've liked: